Our team includes volunteers and staff from a wide array of local and national organizations. For more information

 Our vision extends beyond the current crisis.
 We seek a long term, sustainable, and affordable Internet for all in Philadelphia, rather than stopgap measures amid this emergency.

-The Philly Community Wireless project is currently seeking to connect homes around the Norris Square neighborhood of North Philadelphia to free, net-neutral broadband for at least the next decade.
+The Philly Community Wireless project is currently seeking to connect homes in the Fairhill and Kensington neighborhoods of North Philadelphia to free, net-neutral broadband for at least the next decade.
 We strive to offer an alternative model for Internet access and to help cities and communities rethink about the Internet as a public utility by involving our users in the construction of the network.

 Our goal is to help communities reclaim power through critical digital literacies.
 As PCW builds towards community-oriented stewardship the basic principles of network engineering and digital literacy so that they can be stewards of the technology, rather than merely recipients.